Skip to main content

 Recommended Videos

 Jacksonville was plagued again by the familiar assortment of issues.
 Dropped passes.
 Overthrown and underthrown balls.
 Inexcusable penalties.
 Another porous effort from the defense.
-It all added up to a miserable Week 6 in London.
+It all added up to a miserable Week 6 in London with another week there to go.

 With a difficult schedule ahead that includes the likes of Detroit, Minnesota, Philadelphia, Houston and Green Bay, making the playoffs seems like a stretch for even the most optimistic.
 Trevor Lawrence threw a pair of touchdown passes but the Jaguars were again their own worst enemy.
-The Bears turned two Jaguars turnovers into touchdowns and were never seriously pushed by Jacksonville for an extended period of time.
+The Bears turned two Jaguars turnovers into touchdowns and were never seriously pushed by Jacksonville late.

 Defense can’t stop rookie QB